Reedus0/BotNET/README.md

 # Check

-Where you type "Check" to your BotNET him check for new users that now have runned BotNET.
+Where you type "Check" to your BotNET him check for new users that now have run BotNET.

 What it meens?